So you’ve discovered a “new” mole that has appeared overnight; however, things aren’t always as they seem.

 If you find this task too daunting, you may want to consider serial digital dermoscopy, a technology for tracking suspicious changes in moles over time.

-Various apps are out as well that can help track changes in moles.
+There are various apps available as well that can help track changes in moles.

 Dr. Goldenberg of Goldenberg Dermatology provides comprehensive care in medical and cosmetic dermatology, including melanoma and other skin cancer, moles, psoriasis, eczema and acne.
 He is the medical director of the Dermatology Faculty Practice, NY.